 Another episode of Next Gen. featured Data trying to stand up for the rights of several auto-tool probes that seemed to be developing and demonstrating sentience (and even self-preservation instincts).
 At issue was where to draw the line between an intelligent tool and a sentient being, especially when considering sending the probes on suicidal assignments to save the lives of human beings.
 In the end, the solution they arrive at is to give the probes a choice about whether to accept the mission (they do, but come up with a better plan).

 An episode of Star Trek: Voyager questioned the rights of the ship's holographic Doctor.
 His status was background theme that ran throughout the series.
 This being Voyager, the writing was not particularly consistent: Sometimes the crew would treat the Doctor like a person, and sometimes he was just a device that could be shut off whenever it got too annoying.
+And when the question of whether the Doctor was legally considered a person, the writers completely ignored the fact that Federation courts had already decided that issue back in the above-mentioned TNG episode.
 One glimpse of the future suggested holographic AIs would eventually get equal rights.

 In Terminator: The Sarah Connor Chronicles, "it's just a machine" is pretty much a mantra among the characters who have harsher views on robots and AI.
 Sarah Connor and Derek Reese are both quick to remind John that Cameron, the resident Terminator, is exactly this.
 John, however, feels differently about machines in general and Cameron in particular, due to his experiences with "Uncle Bob".
 It doesn't help that Cameron is a Robot Girl who repeatedly saves his life and that he feels indebted to and ends up developing a sort of attraction towards.